George Liquor: On The Goddamn George Liquor Program

 George Liquor starred in the Flash Internet cartoon series The Goddamn George Liquor Program, created by Kricfalusi.
 Premiering on October 15, 1997, The Goddamn George Liquor Program was the first cartoon series to be produced exclusively for the Internet.
-George appeared on the series with his nephew, Jimmy The Idiot Boy; Jimmy's cousins, Slab and Ernie; Jimmy's love interest, Sody Pop; and George and Jimmy's pet dog, Dirty Dog.
+George appeared on the series with his nephew, Jimmy the Idiot Boy; Jimmy's cousins, Slab and Ernie; Jimmy's love interest, Sody Pop; and George and Jimmy's pet dog, Dirty Dog.
 Without the control of a network, the series could be made as Kricfalusi wanted.
 Spümcø produced eight one-minute shorts.
 In 1999, The Goddamn George Liquor Program won an Annie Award for "Outstanding Achievement in an Animated Interactive Production".
 The series spawned an online short called A George Liquor Christmas, also starring him, Jimmy and Pop.

 In advertisements

 After being fired from The Ren & Stimpy Show, John Kricfalusi used George Liquor in Macromedia Flash advertisements in hopes of creating a series with direct sponsorship without a network.
 Kricfalusi began with free advertisements that he made for Tower Records in 1997.
 George Liquor has been used in Kricfalusi's advertisements for Barq's Root Beer, the Ultimate Fighting Championship, and the internet communication service Raketu.
-Recently, George Liquor has appeared in promos airing on Adult Swim advertising upcoming UFC fights along with other characters such as Slab N' Ernie and Hank Hill.
 A series of cartoon commercials was developed by Kricfalusi in 2008 for Pontiac Vibe starring him, but the series remained unreleased after General Motors discontinued the Pontiac Vibe auto line in 2009.

+George Liquor has consistently appeared in promos for Adult Swim during the final years of John Kricfalusi's career, as he had managed to secure a stable relationship with Williams Street, having worked for Hanna-Barbera in his early years and contributed specials to Cartoon Network.
+In 2016, George Liquor has appeared in promos airing on Adult Swim advertising upcoming UFC fights along with other characters such as Slab N' Ernie and Hank Hill.